haven-protocol-org/haven-main/contrib/gitian/README.md

 ./gitian-build.py --detach-sign --no-commit --build $GH_USER $VERSION
 ```

 To speed up the build, use `-j 5 --memory 10000` as the first arguments, where `5` is the number of CPU's you allocated to the VM plus one, and 10000 is a little bit less than then the MB's of RAM you allocated.
 If there is memory corruption on your machine, try to tweak these values.
-A good rule of thumb is, that Monero currently needs about 2 GB of RAM per core.
+A good rule of thumb is, that Haven currently needs about 2 GB of RAM per core.

 A full example for `docker` would look like the following: